shreyaramakrishnan/celeb-io/README.md

 Another problem that we encountered was using the model that we had trained on the image frame captured by the webcam.

 From here, we faced issues in transforming the image captured by the webcam into the input format of the model.
 We used the prior model to generate the embedding but struggled to replicate the normalization and PCA transformations due to the format of this data compared to our training data.
 This led to inaccuracy in the classification outputted by the SVM at the end.
 We're currently working on improving the accuracy by adapting those transformations (expanded in next steps).

+Our final step was to train our model on the large dataset that we downloaded and pre-preocessed.
+Our model got about 50 hours into training before one of our group members' PCs decided to shut down, leaving us with only the "4-celeb" model that is saved as a pickl file.
+Going forward, stepts to fix this would be to add a "save incrementally" feature while training or to outsource the computing to a remote cluster.

 ### Next Steps
 - Improving accuracy by appropriately transforming the embeddings.
 (PCA transformations currently don't properly apply outside of the train_model file)